4n0nymou3/github-repo-backup/README.md

+Description:
+A simple web tool to backup GitHub repositories.
+Enter a GitHub username to list public repositories and download individual repos as ZIP files.

+README.md:

 # GitHub Public Repository Backup Tool

 A simple web tool to list and backup public GitHub repositories.
-Enter a GitNova username to view all public repositories and download them individually as ZIP files.
+Enter a GitHub username to view all public repositories and download them individually as ZIP files.

 ## Features
 - List all public repositories of a GitHub user along with their count.